 There are many ways in which education can help protect children.
 For example, schools should be a place where children feel free to communicate that they are in trouble.
 Teachers should also be able to recognize abuse and respond to it in a sensitive manner.

-The school should provide protection following:
+The school should provide protection in various ways: